<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2612938547362&pd[em]=&noscript=1" /> Skip to Content

 Recipe Card powered byTasty Recipes

-I made one in green for one of my daughters, but to be truthful, the red looks so much more like Halloween.
+Recently, I crafted one in green for both of my daughters, but it's hard to deny that the red hue exudes even more Halloween vibes.

-Of course, feel free to swap out the thread colors and customize the design to fit your preferences.
+Feel free to experiment with thread colors and customize the design to match your unique preferences.

 Sharing is caring!